philowe94/levernote/README.md

 :-------------------------:|:-------------------------:
 ![Screenshot of the Notes view](./app/assets/images/screenshot1.png) | ![Screenshot of the Notebooks view](./app/assets/images/screenshot2.png)

-## Deployment
+## Local Installation

+These deployment instructions are specific to Ubuntu Linux

+`sudo apt-get update` and `sudo apt-get upgrade` before doing anything

+You must have ruby 2.7.2 and bundler `sudo apt install ruby-bundler`.

+Optionally you can use a version manager for ruby, I use asdf.

+- To install asdf, `git clone https://github.com/asdf-vm/asdf.git ~/.asdf --branch v0.11.3`

+- Set up asdf in your `~/.bashrc`, or whatever file you use to configure your shell, with `echo ". $HOME/.asdf/asdf.sh" >> ~/.bashrc`

+- Reload your terminal to pick up the changes to your shell.

+- You must have make and gcc installed `sudo apt-get install make` `sudo apt-get install build-essential`

+- `asdf plugin-add ruby` followed by `asdf install ruby 2.7.2`

+You must have postgreSQL installed.

+ - To install postgreSQL, `sudo apt-get install postgresql postgresql-client`

+ - To launch postgreSQL, `sudo service postgresql start`

+ - To install postgreSQL development headers for ruby, `sudo apt-get install libpq-dev`

+ - You must create a postgreSQL role that matches your linux username
+    - `sudo -u postgres psql`
+    - In the postgres terminal, `CREATE ROLE <username> WITH LOGIN;`
+    - Give yourself the appropriate permissions `ALTER ROLE <username> CREATEDB;`
+    - Exit the psql terminal with `exit`

+ - You must create the databases `createdb levernote_development` `createdb levernote_test`

+You must have NVM installed.

+ - Once installed, `nvm install 10.13.0`

+Run `nvm use` so that nvm uses the version specified in the .nvmrc

-First, `bundle install` followed by `npm install`
+`bundle install` followed by `npm install`

+Install rails with `sudo apt install ruby-railties`

 Initialize the database with `rails db:reset`.
-You must be running PostgreSQL (sudo service postgresql start).
+You must be running PostgreSQL `sudo service postgresql start`.

 Start the server with `rails s`

-Compile the javascript with `npm run webpack`
+In a different terminal tab, compile the javascript with `npm run webpack`

 Navigate your broswer to `localhost:3000`

+## Deployment

+These are instructions on how to deploy to Heroku

 ## Techologies Used